|HGNC Family||G protein-coupled receptors|

 |Expression in Tissues and Cell Lines||

-OR10U1P has 0 functional associations with biological entities spanning 0 categories () extracted from 0 datasets.
+OR7E102P has 197 functional associations with biological entities spanning 1 categories (cell line, cell type or tissue) extracted from 2 datasets.

-Click the + buttons to view associations for OR10U1P from the datasets below.
+Click the + buttons to view associations for OR7E102P from the datasets below.

 If available, associations are ranked by standardized value